 It’s the middle of the California rainy season, but the last 50 days have been bone dry.
-San Francisco, which usually gets at least 4 inches of rain by now has seen less than a quarter-inch.
+San Francisco, which usually gets at least 4 inches of rain by now, has seen less than a quarter-inch.

 It’s a good reason to reexamine water use regionally and take on some of the most water-intensive and climate-polluting industries.
 That means taking on big agribusiness, factory farms, and the fossil fuel industry.

-Big Agribusiness Consumes Huge Amounts Of Water And Profits At The Expense Of The Environment
+Big Agribusiness Consumes Huge Amounts of Water and Profits at the Expense of the Environment

 In California, 80% of our water goes toward agriculture and 20% of that goes to tree nuts.
-Around two-thirds of these nuts are exported overseas, leaving massive profits for corporate titans but less water in California.
-Another 15% is used for alfalfa, a water-intensive crop used to feed cows on factory farms or for export.
+Around two-thirds of these nuts are exported overseas, leaving massive profits for corporate titans, but less water in California.
+Another 16% is used for alfalfa, a water-intensive crop used to feed cows on factory farms or for export.

 These crops have increased through the 20 year drought and have no business being grown to this scale in our arid climate.
 This is especially true as salmon die and over a million Californians lack access to clean water, in part due to sinking groundwater tables.

 Saudi Arabia has a law that prohibits the growth of alfalfa because of the lack of water.
 That’s no problem for a Saudi company that gained access to water rights in California.
 It exports alfalfa grown here back to Saudi Arabia to support its mega-dairies.

-Factory Farms Use And Pollute Water While Driving The Climate Crisis
+Factory Farms Use and Pollute Water While Driving the Climate Crisis

 In addition to the water used for alfalfa, mega-dairies use 142 million gallons of water a day.
 That’s more than the daily recommended water usage for San Jose and San Diego combined.
-This is in addition to all the water polluted through runoff and waste.
+This is in addition to all the water polluted by runoff and waste.

-New Mexico, Oregon, and other western states have similar mega-dairy operations even as drought persists and water resources run low.
+New Mexico, Oregon, and other western states have similar mega-dairy operations, even as drought persists and water resources run low.

 Between January 2018 and March 2021, the industry used over 3 billion gallons of freshwater for drilling operations.
-To put this in perspective, this is the equivalent of 120 million showers for California housholds.
+To put this in perspective, this is the equivalent of 120 million showers for California households.
 At the same time, fossil fuel operations have polluted California’s aquifers with dirty wastewater.

-Governor Newsom Could Take Action To Rein In These Industries.
+Governor Newsom Could Take Action to Rein in These Industries.
 He’s Yet To Do So.

 It doesn’t have to be this way.
 Governor Newsom is promoting a tunnel to bring more water from Northern California to support industrial agriculture in the Central Valley.
-Instead he should rein in polluters making massive profits while the environment suffers and over a million Californians can’t access clean water.
+Instead, he should rein in polluters making massive profits while the environment suffers and over a million Californians can’t access clean water.